decent-bet/platform-frontend/docs/setting-up-a-private-network.md

         }
     }
     ```

     The following fields require some customization depending on your setup.

-    1. Alloc: Alloc is used to pre-allocated Ether to addresses.
+    1. Alloc: Alloc is used to pre-allocate Ether to addresses.
 You can enter any address for
     which you own private keys to.

     2. config.chainID: Due to how geth and web3 works, it requires your chain ID and network ID to